 This Date in Pirates History: January 10

 In 1950, Chambers set a career high in games started with 33 and innings pitched with 249.1 while throwing 11 complete games, two of them shutouts.
 He posted a 4.30 ERA and a 12-15 record for a Pirates team that lost 96 games.
 The Pirates were just as bad in 1951 and Chambers didn’t pitch well during his 10 starts except for one big exception.
 On May 6th during the second game of a doubleheader against the Boston Braves, Chambers pitched the second complete game no-hitter in Pittsburgh Pirates history and the first since Nick Maddox in 1907.
-Despite that start, Chambers was just 3-6 5.58 in 10 starts when the Pirates traded him to the St Louis Cardinals along with outfielder Wally Westlake in exchange for four players, among them was catcher Joe Garagiola.
+Despite that start, Chambers was just 3-6, 5.58 in 10 starts when the Pirates traded him to the St Louis Cardinals on June 15th along with outfielder Wally Westlake in exchange for four players.
+Among the returning players was catcher Joe Garagiola.
 He went 13-6 for the Cardinals in 1951, then pitched two more seasons for them before finishing his pro career back in the PCL for the 1954 season.